ddkatona/relics/README.md

 ![Legend](example_keyword.png)

 #### Abilities
 Abilities are unique to each Piece.
-They can be viewd in the Ability View window by tapping/clicking on the unit in game.
+They can be viewed in the Ability View window by tapping/clicking on the unit in game.
 It looks like this:

 ![Legend](ability_view.png)

+There are **3 main types of abilities**:
+*